Jack Bandy

 - Homogenization due to LLM outputs (e.g. linguistic and rhetorical patterns from LLMs)

-- Moral/ethical permissiveness of LLMs
+- Moral and ethical permissiveness of LLMs

 - Misrepresentation in LLM outputs